-Before unpacking the 1683 NCT, inspect the carton for physical damage.
+Before unpacking the 1783 NCT, inspect the carton for physical damage.
 If the exterior package is damaged, contact your local sales office or distributor.
 Also contact the carrier to request examination of the damage.
 The carrier is required to complete and sign a damage report form.
 If the package is not damaged, remove the package contents which includes a logic unit, a mouse, an AC power cable, and this user's guide.

-Setting up the 1683 NCT
+Setting up the 1783 NCT

-To set up the 1683 NCT, refer to the diagram on the back of the logic unit and follow the steps below:
+To set up the 1783 NCT, refer to the diagram on the back of the logic unit and follow the steps below:

-CAUTION: The 1683 NCT has been designed to support the weight of 17-inch or smaller display units.
+CAUTION: The 1783 NCT has been designed to support the weight of 17-inch or smaller display units.
 Display units larger than 17 inches MUST be placed beside the logic unit, rather than on top.

 - 1. Place the display unit on top (or beside) of the logic unit and position both within connecting distance of an appropriate AC power outlet. - 2.
 Make sure that the Power-On/Off switch is set to O (Off) on both the logic unit and the display unit. - 3.
 Place the keyboard in front of the logic unit.
 Pull out the feet underneath the keyboard to adjust it to a higher setting, if desired.
-Insert the keyboard plug into the keyboard connector on the back of the logic unit.
-If your keyboard has a PS/2 connector, use the adapter supplied with the keyboard. - 4.
+Insert the keyboard plug into the keyboard connector on the back of the logic unit. - 4.
 Refer to the owner's manual that comes with your display unit for instructions on how to attach the display unit's data cable to the logic unit. - 5.
-To take full advantage of the 1683 NCT's power conservation feature, plug the display unit into the power receptacle on the logic unit. - 6.
-Attach the display unit's AC power cable to the AC power cable connector on the back of the logic unit, using the supplied power cord.
+Plug the display unit's AC power cable into an appropriate AC power outlet. - 6.
+For the local screen print function, a printer connector is located on the back of the logic unit.
+Attach the printer cable (provided with the printer) to the printer connector on the back of the logic unit. - 7.
+Insert the mouse's cable connector into the mouse receptacle on the rear of the logic unit.
+Check to ensure that the connector is firmly seated. - 8.
+Plug one end of the power cable into the AC connector on the back of the logic unit.
+Plug the other end of the AC power cable into the wall receptacle.